AQA A level Spanish

 Exam specification - http://www.aqa.org.uk/subjects/languages/as-and-a-level/spanish-7692

-A level Spanish is a requirement for going on to take a degree in Spanish.
+A Level Spanish is a requirement for going on to take a degree in Spanish.
 Being proficient in a second language gives a real boost to your career prospects.
 In an increasingly competitive job market, a qualification in a foreign language can make you stand out from the crowd.
 Specialist language occupations include working as a translator, interpreter or language teacher.
-However, with globalization, a qualification in a language can also be advantageous in pursuing careers in areas you might not have thought of.
+However, with globalisation, a qualification in a language can also be advantageous in pursuing careers in areas you might not have thought of.
 These include tourism, entertainment, public relations and mass communication, international organisations, embassies, diplomatic service and publishing.
-The possibilities are endless.